njcyx/dhl_xml_zc/README.md

 Special thanks to upsoauth plug-in from @lat9 and fedexwebservices plug-in from @Numinix.

 Known bugs:
-For New Zealand, the DHL quote doesn't show up in the estimate shipping page in the shopping cart.
+For some New Zealand address(?), the DHL quote doesn't show up in the estimate shipping page in the shopping cart.
 But during the checkout page, DHL quote is displayed properly.